 Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 Take prescription medicine with you so you remain in good health.
 Always carry on your person a copy of your prescription or a letter from your doctor stating what the medicine is, how much you'll take and that it's for personal use only.

 Before you leave Australia, check if your medication is legal in each country you're travelling to or transiting through.

 Australia has a reciprocal health care agreement with Norway.
-The agreement provides Australians with access to immediate emergency medical services but does not provide for ongoing treatment of existing health conditions.
+The agreement provides you with access to immediate emergency medical services but does not provide for ongoing treatment of existing health conditions.
 The Reciprocal Health Care Agreement does not replace the need for private travel health insurance.

 More information: Medicare Australia